Enovale/matrix-url-previewer-bot/Readme.md

 Due to the distributed nature of Matrix, HTTP requests using our User-Agent may originate from all over the world.
 In case if you need to protect your website from malicious attackers and crawlers that pretend to be Matrix-URL-Previewer-Bot, please consider the following:

-1. You may identify requests by the User-Agent keywords: `Matrix-URL-Previewer-Bot` or `Synapse (bot;`, but please understand that, they identify both legitimate Matrix-URL-Previewer-Bot and malicious ones pretenting to be Matrix-URL-Previewer-Bot.
+1. You may identify requests by the User-Agent keywords `Matrix-URL-Previewer-Bot`, but please understand that, they identify both legitimate Matrix-URL-Previewer-Bot and malicious ones pretenting to be Matrix-URL-Previewer-Bot.

+   (Note: The User-Agent keyword `Synapse (bot;` used by [Synapse](https://github.com/element-hq/synapse) also belongs to Matrix-related apps for a similar purpose.)

 2. You may employ **rate-limiting**, because a well-behaved Matrix-URL-Previewer-Bot program should never request the same URL repeatedly within 1 hour.

 3. You may prevent malicious crawlers by only serving the **page title** and the **[Open Graph metadata](https://ogp.me)**, because Matrix-URL-Previewer-Bot does not need page body.

 ## Benefits of using Matrix-URL-Previewer-Bot over Synapse’s built-in URL previewer